arctrong/md2html/readme.txt

 <a name="ref_to_custom_template_page"></a>

-> Below is an example of a page that was generated using custom templates.
-And also CSS were
+> Below is an example of a page that was generated using a custom template set.
+And also CSS
-> linked instead of being included.
+> were linked instead of being included.
 Click the arrow to navigate:
 >
 > [![](demo/arrow-right.png)](demo/custom_templates.html)

 ----------------------------------------------------------------------------------------------------
-# Features testing
+# Feature testing

-Some Markdown features available in this implementation are already demonstrated above in this documents.
+This document itself demonstrates the available Markdown features of this implementation.
 This section provides other examples for solely testing and demonstration purpose.

-> See the source Markdown files ([like this](readme.txt)) to know how such result can be obtain.
+> See the source Markdown files ([like this](readme.txt)) to know how such result can be obtained.

 ## Lists